 Cons

-• Interface can feel overwhelming for simple tasks
+- Interface can feel overwhelming for users who only need simple automations.

 IFTTT – Best for personal and lightweight automations